Easy Ferns To Grow

 Are you considering trying slightly different plants for your garden from the previous years but are unsure what to plant?
 The best ideas are sometimes the ones that are right in front of us, using plants native to where we live.

 These plants make excellent border plants, and most of them do well in a broad range of soils.
 Although some people may think ferns take a lot of care, you may not have to put much work into them if you choose a plant native to where you live.
-Whether you live in a dry or moist climate, a fern will suit your location.
+A fern will suit your location, whether you live in a dry or moist climate.

-If you live in an area in the Southern United States, you will want to look for a plant that will be able to withstand the relentless sun and dry conditions.
-For those living in these climates, it is recommended to invest in either the Christmas fern or the Hay Scented Fern.
+If you live in an area in the Southern United States, you will want to look for a plant that can withstand the relentless sun and dry conditions.
+For those living in these climates, investing in either the Christmas fern or the Hay-Scented Fern is recommended.
 Both can tolerate many different types of soils.
-However, Hay Scented Ferns will need to be watered more regularly if exposed to sunlight.
+However, Hay-Scented Ferns will need to be watered more regularly if exposed to sunlight.
 Ensure that they are placed in areas where they will get a break from sunlight for at least part of the day.

-For people who reside in the Midwest or Eastern region of the United States, investing in moisture-loving ferns in need of full shade is going to be the best option for your fern border.
+For people who reside in the Midwest or the Eastern United States, investing in moisture-loving ferns in need of full shade will be the best option for your fern border.
 Japanese Painted Ferns and New York ferns are two excellent options for these types of climates.
-They both have beautiful colors that will stand out in the shade, and both will thrive in high moisture and fully shaded areas.
+They both have beautiful colors that stand out in the shade, and both thrive in high moisture and fully shaded areas.

-Ferns make easy borders because they do well in most types of soils, and their hearty fronds will add bulk and variety to your garden.
-Using ferns native to your region will ensure that they thrive after being planted.
+Ferns make easy borders because they do well in most soils, and their hearty fronds add bulk and variety to your garden.
+Using ferns native to your region will ensure they thrive after planting.